 Mental health.
 Emotional, behavioral, or cognitive issues can be a significant challenge in addiction treatment.
 Higher levels of care can help treat mental health issues during treatment.

 Readiness to change.
 As you continue through treatment, your readiness to change should progress.
 Not everyone enters treatment believing they actually need addiction help.
-Some therapy option can help you work through the stages of change.
+Some therapy options can help you work through the stages of change.

 Relapse potential.
 The potential you have to keep using or relapse is an important factor in treatment that needs to be addressed.
 Some clients are chronic relapsers and need special provisions to avoid using after treatment.